If you suspect you’ve found lead in your workplace or home, whether in paint, dust or soil, it’s important to get peace of mind fast.

 If you suspect you may have found lead in dust or soil, it’s important to have a sample tested straight away.

-The most common ways in which human beings are contaminated with lead are breathing in lead-containing dust or fumes, and swallowing lead-containing food or water.
+The two primary means of lead contamination in humans are breathing in dust or fumes that contain lead, and swallowing food or water that contains lead.
 High lead levels can cause serious long-term health problems and harm almost every part of the body, especially the brain, kidneys and reproductive organs.
 Lead can damage the developing brain and nervous systems of unborn children much more easily than those of adults.

-Children and adults affected by increased levels of lead in their bodies may at first show no symptoms, even though their health is being affected.
-When symptoms do appear, they typically include lethargy, stomach pain or constipation, headaches and irritability.
-Children experience these symptoms at lower levels of exposure than adults do.
+Children and adults with increased levels of lead in their bodies may show no symptoms, even though their health is being affected.
+When symptoms do become obvious, they include lethargy, stomach pain or constipation, headaches and irritability.
+Children show these symptoms at lower levels of exposure than adults do.